Music and Your Child

-- Play soft music in your home.
-Play music for only 15 minutes at a time and take long breaks.
+- Play music for only 15 minutes at a time and take long breaks.

 - Gently play an instrument in front of your child and encourage them to follow it with their eyes and reach for it with their hands.

-- Sing special songs or use recorded music to ease transitions such as nap, bath, bedtime and outings.
+- Sing familiar songs they like or use recorded music to ease transitions such as nap, bath, bedtime and outings.

 - Sing songs with hand motions like the Itsy Bitsy Spider and The Wheels on the Bus.